ferlatte/babytools/README.md

 ### [High Contrast Mobile](http://www.amazon.com/Manhattan-Toy-Wimmer-Ferguson-Infant-Stim-Mobile/dp/B00009ZIKH)

 At around 1-2 months the common issues(hungry, wet or sleepy) weren't fixing our baby's frustration.
 We did notice that a high contast mobile was a huge hit.
 At this age babies can't see very well so the cards range from black and white to basic high contrast colors.
 It's one of the few things that held interest/attention for more than 10 minutes and has a bonus in helping physical/visual development.

+### First Aid kit

+A nurse friend gave us a great [basic first aid kit](first-aid.md) designed for people without formal medical training.

 ## Books